 Aggravated Assault is an enhanced form of assault.
-It includes the definition of assault with additional requirements that the State must prove.
-Aggravated Assault is a felony with serious consequences.
-Call us now to discuss your Aggravated Assault case.
+An assault can become an aggravated assault if a weapon was used or there was intent to commit a felony when committing the assault.
+The Aggravated Assault statute includes the definition of assault with additional requirements that the State must prove to make it an aggravated assault.
+In Florida, an Aggravated Assault is a felony with serious consequences.
+Call the experienced Jacksonville criminal defense lawyer of LGL now to discuss your Aggravated Assault case.

 Aggravated Assault is defined in Florida Statute Section 784.03.
 In order to prove that you committed an Aggravated Assault, the State must prove:

 - You intentionally and unlawfully threatened, either by word or act, to do violence to the victim, and

 - at the time, you appeared to have the ability to carry out the threat, and

 - the act created in the mind of the victim a well-founded fear that the violence was about to take place, and